-The dura mater is the outer sheath of the meninges, which consists of collagen and elastic fibers.
+The dura mater is the outer sheath of the meninges, and consists of collagen and elastic fibers.
 The spinal dura mater is only localized on the canalis.
-The other portion of the dura mater is located in the skull and is called cranial dura mater due to its location.
+The other portion of the dura mater is located in the skull and is called the cranial dura mater due to its location.

-The transverse process springs from the vertebral arch of each vertebra from the junction of the pedicle and the lamina and differs depending on the segment in size, shape, and orientation in the cavity.
+The transverse processes spring from the vertebral arch of each vertebra from the junction of the pedicle and the lamina and differs depending on the segment in size, shape, and orientation in the cavity.

 In the cervical spine, the transverse process bears anterior and posterior tubercles.
-Between these bony structures, the transverse foramen is located, which serves as a pass-through opening for the vertebral artery.
+Between these bony structures, the transverse foramen is located.
+It serves as a pass-through opening for the vertebral artery.

 In the thoracic spine, the transverse processes are dominantly established and are equipped with articulating surfaces, which articulate with the tubercle of the ribs.

-In the lumbar spine, the transverse process bears 3 tubercles/processes i.e. the costiform process, mamillary process, and accessory process.
+In the lumbar spine, the transverse process bears three tubercles/processes: the costiform process, the mamillary process, and the accessory process.

 The intervertebral foramen is formed by the superior and inferior vertebral notches of each adjacent vertebral segment and serves as a passage opening for the spinal nerve, meningeal branch, spinal artery, and intervertebral vein.

-Four vertebral articular processes (2 superior and 2 inferior) spring from each vertebral arch; they end with an articular surface, the articular facet, and a vertebral arch joint.
+Four vertebral articular processes (two superior and two inferior) spring from each vertebral arch; they end with an articular surface, the articular facet, and a vertebral arch joint.

 The facet joints

-The facet joints are real joints, each of which consists of cartilage joint covered surfaces and a joint capsule.
+The facet joints are real joints, each of which consists of cartilage-covered surfaces and a joint capsule.
 They absorb compressive forces and transmit them so that movements can be performed selectively and without injury.
 The control is achieved via proprioceptive receptors in the capsular ligaments.

 Due to the spatial alignment of the joint surfaces, certain movements can be made better or worse than in other portions of the spinal column.
 The angle of inclination of the articular surfaces in the cervical spine is approx. 45°, relative to the horizontal, while this angle is significantly higher in the thoracic spine, approx. 80°.
 In the lumbar region, the angle of inclination is about 90°, which makes the rotation in the lumbar spine significantly lower than that of the thoracic or cervical spine.

-The human body has 23 intervertebral discs as there are no discs located between the 2 upper cervical segments (the atlas and the axis).
-Their diameter varies according to the size of the spine ‘column’ because of the different pressure loading conditions.
-Intervertebral disc is divided into 2 parts: the annulus fibrosis and the nucleus pulposus.
+The human body has 23 intervertebral discs because there are no discs located between the two upper cervical segments (the atlas and the axis).
+Their diameter varies according to the size of the spinal ‘column’ because of the different pressure loading conditions.
+The intervertebral disc is divided into two parts: the annulus fibrosis and the nucleus pulposus.

 The nucleus pulposus is a gel-like substance inside the disc.
-It consists of a combination of collagen fibers and glycans (proteoglycan and glycosaminoglycan), resulting in a high matrix formation and, therefore, strong water binding tilt.
+It consists of a combination of collagen fibers and glycans (proteoglycan and glycosaminoglycan), resulting in a high matrix formation and, therefore, strong water-binding capability.
 The nucleus pulposus contains neither vessels nor nerves and serves the voltage shift of discs during spinal movements.
 It receives its nutrition from the surrounding vessels by the process of diffusion.
 Overnight, the disc takes on liquid, which increases its height.
-This is the reason why a person is taller in the morning after a restful night’s sleep following a tiring day.
+This is the reason a person is taller in the morning after a restful night’s sleep.